magiruuvelvet/qelement/README.md

  - Clicking on the desktop notification may not work depending on your desktop environment.
    Investigation is ongoing, could be Qt bug or not.

+## Limitations

+ - Native extensions made for the Electron version can't be used in QElement and never will be.
+   When using QElement only the JS/WASM OLM implementation for E2E is available.

 ## TODO

  - Indicate network errors in the system tray icon just like the Electron app.
  - Probably show a counter in the notification tray icon, currently just a red circle.
+ - Configure web app location and listening port for embedded web server.

 ## Building